-Car bomb hits Afghan capital as Ghani outlines peace plans
+Car bomb targets UK contractor's compound in Afghan capital

-KABUL (Reuters) - A car bomb exploded outside a security contractors’ compound in the Afghan capital of Kabul on Wednesday, opening the way for gunmen who battled security forces only hours after President Ashraf Ghani outlined plans for peace in Afghanistan.
+KABUL (Reuters) - A car bomb targeted a British security contractor’s compound in the Afghan capital Kabul on Wednesday, opening the way for gunmen who battled security forces only hours after President Ashraf Ghani outlined plans for peace in Afghanistan.

-There was no immediate claim of responsibility for the attack, which hit a compound of the British security group G4S, near an industrial park on the main road leading out of Kabul towards eastern Afghanistan.
+The Taliban claimed responsibility for the attack, which hit a facility of the G4S security group near an industrial park on the main road leading out of Kabul towards eastern Afghanistan.

 “A number of gunmen entered the G4S compound right after the car bomb,” said Najib Danish, an Interior Ministry spokesman.
 “Our forces are fighting the gunmen.”

-He said it was unclear how many attackers were involved or how many casualties there were.
+“We can confirm that there has been an incident at one of our locations in Kabul.
+The situation is ongoing and we are coordinating with Afghan authorities to bring it to a conclusion,” a statement from G4S said.

+An official from the public health ministry said 11 wounded had been taken to city hospitals and reporters saw at least one dead body but gathering accurate casualty figures was hampered by the continuing fighting.

-The attack came only hours after Afghan President Ashraf Ghani told a U.N.-sponsored conference in Geneva of plans to seek a peace agreement with the Taliban, which he said would take at least five years.
+Earlier the president, who faces a re-election battle next year, told a U.N.-sponsored conference in Geneva of plans to appoint a team to seek a peace deal, which he said would take at least five years to implement.

-Efforts to open peace talks with the Taliban have picked up following the appointment of U.S. special peace envoy Zalmay Khalilzad, but the violence that kills thousands in Afghanistan every year continues.
+Efforts to open talks with the insurgents have picked up following the appointment of U.S. special peace envoy Zalmay Khalilzad, but the violence that kills thousands every year has continued.

 Three U.S. service members were killed close to the central city of Ghazni on Tuesday and at least 30 Afghan civilians were killed in a U.S. air strike overnight, officials and local residents said.